English and Culture Program

 Since a large part of studying abroad is to learn more about that culture, PLACE will organize weekly cultural activities for the participants to engage with the local culture, as well as the broader U.S. culture.

-Specific day trips may include Fort Collins downtown tour, movie night, ice skating, a brewery tour, and some activities that for all the international students at CSU.
+Specific day trips and activities may include Rocky Mountain National Park, Denver, Fort Collins downtown tour, movie night, sporting events, and some activities that are for all the international students at CSU.

 Accommodations

 Students will stay in the on-campus residence hall during the program, so they will get full experience living on campus with other students.
-The on-campus residence hall provides free Wi-Fi, towels, linens, pillows, and on-campus parking.
+The on-campus residence hall provides free Wi-Fi, towels, linens, and pillows.
 Each residence hall has common space which includes a lobby, TV lounge, kitchen, game room, and more.

-All meals are included in the cost of the program.
+All weekday meals are included in the cost of the program.
 Students will eat breakfast, lunch, and dinner on campus during class days in the university dining halls by swiping their student ID cards.
 When participating in full-day cultural activities, meals will be provided.
+There are also many local restaurants near to campus that students may choose for weekend meals, etc.

 Transportation